enjalot/migrants/README.md

-# The Migrant Files
+# The Migrants Files

-[The Migrant Files](http://themigrantfiles.com) project has been collecting data about the ongoing refugee crisis in Europe.
+[The Migrants Files](http://themigrantsfiles.com) project has been collecting data about the ongoing refugee crisis in Europe.

 ## Deaths